| 10th

 1826 Giuseppe Sigismondo composer, dies at 86

-1829 Thomas Young physicist/decipherer of Egyptian hierogolyphics, dies
+1829 Thomas Young physicist/decipherer of Egyptian hierogolyphics,

 1833 François Andrieux French writer/politician, dies at 74